ShashaHan-collab/InfluenzaForecastNPI/README.md

 •	movetoexcel.py: Python script to XXX.

-•	Example estimation: The folder contains the input, intermediary and output data for an example of running the estimation model.The demo uses the data from Northern China.
+•	Example estimation: The folder contains the input, intermediary and output data for an example of running the estimation model.
+The demo uses the data from the four regions we studied in the paper.

-•	Example forecast: The folder contains the input, intermediary and output data for an example of running the forecast model.The demo uses the data from Northern China.
+•	Example forecast: The folder contains the input, intermediary and output data for an example of running the forecast model.The demo uses the data from the four regions we studied in the paper.

 •	Source data effect: The folder contains all the generated data for reproducing the figures in the paper : Han, S., Zhang, T., Lyu, Y. et al. Influenza’s plummeting during the COVID-19 pandemic: the roles of mask-wearing, mobility change, and SARS-CoV-2 interference.
 Engineering (2022).
 Forthcoming.